DerekGloudemans/I24-MOTION-examples/README.md

 - example video, coordinates, and world image
 - and assorted utility files containing the functions used by pipeline.py:

-## How to Run
-To run the pipeline yourself, download clone the repository and install the required packages indicated in requirements.txt.
-Note that this code was implemented for running on a GPU but can also be run on a CPU at a much slower rate.
+To run the pipeline yourself,clone the repository and install the required packages indicated in requirements.txt.
+Note that this code was implemented for running on a GPU (but with slight modification could run on a CPU).
 Then, run pipeline.py with the following inputs:

 - path to video file
 - (optional) - path to a csv containing transform matching points